Lillian Heath

 Lilian Heath (December 29, 1865 – August 5, 1962) was the first woman physician in the state of Wyoming and one of the first to practice medicine west of the Mississippi River.

 She is notorious for having used the top of the skull of outlaw Big Nose George Parrott as a doorstop and pen jar.

 Early life

-Heath was born in Burnett Junction, Wisconsin, on December 29, 1865.
+Heath was born in Burnett, Wisconsin, then known as Burnett Junction on December 29, 1865.
 Her family moved to Aplington, Iowa, and later to Laramie, Wyoming, before moving to Rawlins, Wyoming, where her father got a job as a locomotive painter for the Union Pacific Railroad.
 Heath arrived in the Wyoming territory when she was eight years old.
 She observed the solar eclipse of July 29, 1878, along with scientist Henry Draper and inventor Thomas Edison, who had come to Wyoming to conduct experiments and had stayed in the Rawlins House, where the Heaths were living at the time.

 Heath graduated from Rawlins High School in 1888.